-Investors may make an initial investment via wire if the order total is over \$25,000.
-To make an initial investment by wire, the Transfer Agent must receive a completed account application before an investor wires funds.
+To make an initial investment in the Fund, the Transfer Agent must receive a completed account application before an investor wires funds.
 Investors may mail or overnight deliver an account application to the Transfer Agent.
 Upon receipt of the completed account application, the Transfer Agent will establish an account.
 The account number assigned will be required as part of the instruction that should be provided to an investor's bank to send the wire.
 An investor's bank must include both the name of the Fund, the account number, and the investor's name so that monies can be correctly applied.
-If you wish to wire money to make an investment in the Fund, please call us at (833) 415-1088 for wiring instructions and to notify us that a wire transfer is coming.
+If you wish to wire money to make an investment in the Fund, please call us at (844) 292-0365 for wiring instructions and to notify us that a wire transfer is coming.
 Any commercial bank can transfer same-day funds via wire.
 We will normally accept wired funds for investment on the day received if they are received by our designated bank before the close of regular trading on the NYSE.
 Your bank may charge you a fee for wiring same-day funds.
 The bank should transmit funds by wire to: